-Male pattern baldness, also known as androgenic alopecia is the most common type of hair loss that affects men.
+Male pattern hair loss, also known as androgenetic alopecia, is the most common type of hair loss that affects men.
 It is a progressive condition and can have a significant impact on a man’s appearance and self-confidence.

 Signs & Symptoms